Code-Institute-Submissions/KeepKindling-Pokemon-quiz/README.md

 For the second page, each section spans the entire width of the window.
 I gave the answers container div smooth corners and a light coloured background so the answers would be the main focus using dark colours and white borders.

+## Responsitivity

+I have not used any media querys with this site as i ran out of time to implement them properly but as the site is layed out simplistically, I tested the site on smaller devices and still look's good to use.

 ## Technologie's Used

 - HTML5